ChosenOne95/black-hat-python3/README.md

 # black-hat-python3
-Rewirte the code of the book "Black Hat Python".
+Rewirte the code of the book "Black Hat Python" with python3.